-As part of the collaboration, the Company agreed to pay a \$50.0 million up-front, non-refundable payment to Beam, which the Company paid in July 2021.
-The Company paid an additional \$25.0 million on the first anniversary of the agreement in June 2022.
-The Company and Beam will each be responsible for their own costs during the research collaboration.
+As part of the Beam collaboration agreement, the Company agreed to pay a \$50.0 million up-front, non-refundable payment to Beam, which the Company paid in July 2021.
+In June 2022, the Company paid \$25.0 million, which was recorded as a cost of research collaboration expense for the year ended December 31, 2021, as it was considered probable of achievement.
+The Company and Beam are each responsible for their own costs during the research collaboration.
 If and after the opt-in license rights are exercised for each of the up to six programs, Beam will be eligible to receive development, regulatory and sales milestones from the Company, as well as royalty payments on sales.
-The collaboration has an initial term of five years and may be extended up to two years on a per year program-by-program basis.
+The Beam collaboration agreement has an initial term of five years and may be extended up to two years on a per year program-by-program basis.